ckemere/CloudShuffles/README.md

    gcloud compute firewall-rules create dask-webinterface --allow https:8787
    ```
    Note that these will create these firewall rules for your entire Google Cloud project.
 If you want to be more selective, you can do them just for an instance. (``gcloud compute firewall-rules create jupyter-notebook --allow https:8888 --source-tags=[instance-name]``).

+**Further note:** Despite the firewall rules.
+I haven't been successful in getting the dask scheduler dashboard (port 8787) to expose to the world.
+To access the scheduler, I've needed to tunnel the port, using something like ``gcloud compute ssh [instance-name] --
+-L8787:localhost:8787``.

 3. ssh into your instance.
 You can use the browser-based shell or the gcloud command, ``gcloud compute ssh [instance-name]``.

 4. Docker is already installed, so to start the container, you need to run the command:
 ```
-docker run ckemere/jupyter -p 8888:8888 -p 8787:8787
+docker run ckemere/jupyter --net=host
 ```
-The ``-p `` flags will expose the jupyter notebook ports and dask console ports from the container to the instance.
+The ``--net=host`` flag exposes all the container ports to the instance.

 5. Now, find your instance's IP address from the web console, and load it into your browser ``https://instance-ip:8888`` and you should see a jupyter notebook.